bennullgraham/DictionaryPounce/README.md

 A random competition arose with an IM contact where we&rsquo;d greet eachother not with the standard &lsquo;hello&rsquo;, &lsquo;roflmao&rsquo; etc, but with an all-caps word beginning with P. The more obscure, the better.
-Being a nerd, and mmoreso liking to one-up people, I wrote this simple script and had Pidgin trigger it when that contact came online.
+Being a nerd, and moreso liking to one-up people, I wrote this simple script and had Pidgin trigger it when that contact came online.
 Said contact thought it was hilarious and spent all morning logging on and off.